MicrosoftDocs/cpp-docs/docs/dotnet/clr-enum-type.md

 };
 ```

  This changes the design strategy between a native and a CLR enum.
-With a CLR enum maintaining an associated scope in [!INCLUDE[cpp_current_long](../dotnet/includes/cpp_current_long_md.md)], it is neither necessary nor effective to encapsulate the declaration of the enum within a class.
+With a CLR enum maintaining an associated scope in Visual C++, it is neither necessary nor effective to encapsulate the declaration of the enum within a class.
 This idiom evolved around the time of cfront 2.0 within Bell Laboratories also in order to solve the global name pollution problem.

  In the original beta release of the new iostream library by Jerry Schwarz at Bell Laboratories, Jerry did not encapsulate all the associated enums defined for the library, and the common enumerators such as `read`, `write`, `append`, and so on, made it nearly impossible for users to compile their existing code.
 One solution would have been to mangle the names, such as `io_read`, `io_write`, etc. A second solution would have been to modify the language by adding scope to an enum, but this was not practicable at the time.
 The middle solution was to encapsulate the enum within the class, or class hierarchy, where both the tag name and enumerators of the enum populate the enclosing class scope.)
 That is, the motivation for placing enums within classes, at least originally, was not philosophical, but a practical response to the global name-space pollution problem.

- With the [!INCLUDE[cpp_current_long](../dotnet/includes/cpp_current_long_md.md)] enum, there is no longer any compelling benefit to encapsulating an enum within a class.
+ With the Visual C++ enum, there is no longer any compelling benefit to encapsulating an enum within a class.
 In fact, if you look at the `System` namespaces, you will see that enums, classes, and interfaces all inhabit the same declaration space.

 ## See Also
  [Value Types and Their Behaviors (C++/CLI)](../dotnet/value-types-and-their-behaviors-cpp-cli.md)